-Not so long ago, property managers could buy a couple of multi-exercise machines, a treadmill, and a stationary bike; stick them in a room with mirrors and a TV; and voil?: A perfectly functional fitness room for your community!
+Not so long ago, property managers could buy a couple of multi-exercise machines, a treadmill, and a stationary bike, and put them in a room with mirrors and a TV to create a perfectly functional fitness room.
+However, that's barely the minimum now.

-Today's communities are cultivating new fitness experiences in their health centers, on par with local fitness clubs in delivering an exceptional destination outside of the home.
+Communities are cultivating new fitness experiences in their health centers that on par with local fitness clubs in delivering an exceptional destination outside of the home.
 In some higher-end communities, they've even invested in virtual reality machines, guest fitness experts, community league sports teams, nutritionists, and residential fitness programs of every stripe.

 If it's been a while since you gave your community fitness center and activities an overhaul, it's probably time to pick up the pace.